Backpackers’ Guru of Interlaken

 Schilthorn is a summit in the Bernese Alps of Switzerland.
 It overlooks the valley of Lauterbrunnen in the Bernese Oberland and is the highest mountain in the range lying north of the Sefinenfurgge Pass.

 “You must visit Schilthorn before you leave Interlaken.
 The summit is famous for watching the sunset over the Alpine peaks.
-A famous James Bond movie was shot there,” he said.
+‘On Her Majesty’s Secret Service’, the famous James Bond movie, was shot there,” he said.

 Erich brought his car and drove us (my wife and son were there) for about 40 minutes to the base of the summit.
 It was an unforgettable car ride through the stunning mountain landscape as he was recounting his love for nature, adventure and how he nourished his baby, Balmar’s Herberge, which was elected from 8000 as one of the “Top 10 hostels for fun” in Europe.